 Yes, because I can hear a wheel go around inside my dad’s laptop.

-For more information about making and using a question table during any project, see Lilian Katz’s blog entry titled “The Question Table” on the Illinois Projects in Practice Web site.
+For more information about making and using a question table during any project, see Lilian Katz’s blog entry titled “The Question Table”.

 It’s a good idea to post the question table on the wall where children, with the teacher’s help, can refer to it regularly during all phases of the project.
 Teachers can encourage children to continue asking and adding questions throughout the project in a variety of ways: